When is the best time to buy televisions?πŸ“Ί

 2. Major sporting events (especially the Super Bowl)

-3. Traditional retail sales events (Black Friday, Cyber Monday)
+3. Traditional retail sales events (Black Friday, Cyber Monday, Prime Day)

 4. Inventory clearance periods (January and late summer)

-The average television sees discounts ranging from 14.1-38.8% off MSRP during sales events, with an average discount of 25.3% across all major sales periods.
-But timing is everything—buying during peak pricing seasons like September and October could mean paying nearly full MSRP.
+The average television sees discounts ranging from 15-50% off MSRP during sales events, with an average discount of 28% across all major sales periods.
+But timing is everything.
+Buying during peak pricing seasons like August and September could mean paying nearly full MSRP.

 Based on comprehensive price tracking across major brands and retailers, here are the absolute best times to purchase a new television: